moonman/rt-n56u/README.md

 2. SSH into the router and modify /etc/storage/qos.conf for your connection
 3. Advanced Settings -> Administration -> Tweaks -> Run after WAN up/down Events
 Uncomment the last line
+OR
+if on build >= *3.8-080-moonman-3 change QOS_ENABLED variable in qos.conf to YES

 =========